QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

 * The multivariate case

-Some of these extensions are presented as exercises
+Some of these extensions are presented as exercises.

 Relationships
 ==================

-The CLT refines the LLN
+The CLT refines the LLN.

-The LLN gives conditions under which sample moments converge to population moments as sample size increases
+The LLN gives conditions under which sample moments converge to population moments as sample size increases.

-The CLT provides information about the rate at which sample moments converge to population moments as sample size increases
+The CLT provides information about the rate at which sample moments converge to population moments as sample size increases.

 .. _lln_mr: